ChengTsungPao/LeetCode/Need_To_Rewrite/0378_Kth_Smallest_Element_in_a_Sorted_Matrix/README.md

 # Need to rewrite

-code1.c:
+code1.py:
+* Runtime: 532 ms, faster than 5.12% of Python3 online submissions for Kth Smallest Element in a Sorted Matrix.
+* Memory Usage: 20.6 MB, less than 9.91% of Python3 online submissions for Kth Smallest Element in a Sorted Matrix.
+> binary search

+code2.py:
-* Runtime: 1220 ms, faster than 6.02% of C online submissions for Kth Smallest Element in a Sorted Matrix.
+* Runtime: 276 ms, faster than 11.68% of Python3 online submissions for Kth Smallest Element in a Sorted Matrix.
-* Memory Usage: 8.1 MB, less than 46.99% of C online submissions for Kth Smallest Element in a Sorted Matrix.
+* Memory Usage: 21.3 MB, less than 6.91% of Python3 online submissions for Kth Smallest Element in a Sorted Matrix.
+> heap